Meet The Staff

 He creates many of the “batch” parts, the raw elements of our spurs and bits.
 Not surprisingly, he spends his free time creating furniture and art work out of scrap and salvage metal.
 He also enjoys cycling.

-Marketing and Employee Relations Coordinator:
+Marketing and Employee Relations Specialist:

 Desirae was raised in the western world of Wyoming and Montana.
 The concepts and history that drove the west to be what it is now has always been a focus of her family.